aklgupta/twinejs/README.md

 This project started as with very minor changes in a separate repo, [twinejs-custom](https://github.com/aklgupta/twinejs-custom), but soon the changes became too big and hacky, so I decided to form a proper fork.

 ## Changelog
+### v0.4
+- Implemented GitHub Login
+  - Password stored as plain text in local cache
+  - Untested Release; Expect Bugs

-### v0.3 - Migration of v0.1+v0.2
-- Incorporated the progress from [twinejs-custom](https://github.com/aklgupta/twinejs-custom)
+### v0.3 - Migration of v0.1+v0.2- Incorporated the progress from [twinejs-custom](https://github.com/aklgupta/twinejs-custom)
 	- Added more colors for the tags
 	- Tags colors are visible even in the dark theme
 	- The default "gray" tag is shown in the passage block as well, like to other color tags
 	- Changed the color for some tags
 	- Changed the text color to black for light colored tags
 	- Added visual indicators for special texts in the passage editor, these include:
 		- Bold/Italic
 		- Code
 		- Collapsed
 		- Hook
 		- Link
 	- Changes the text color for the above mentioned text types for the Dark Theme
 	- Gave the `heading` class a more contrasting color in both themes to increase visibility
 	- Drop-down list of tags when adding a new tag
 	- "+Tag" button after all tags, in a new line
 - Added *JQuery 3.4.1* & *Select2 4.0.7-rc.0* as dependencies
 	- *Select2 4.0.6* had a bug that prevented it from closing when *focused*, thus opted for *v4.0.7-rc.0* instead
 - Added *harlowe-3.0.2* as for some reason the scripts were referencing v3.0.2 but the fork included v3.0.0